mapbox/mapbox-gl-js/test/integration/README.md

 ### Enable ANGLE configuration on render tests

 While running render tests locally, you can opt to use the chrome flag `--use-angle` to choose a graphics backend for ANGLE.
-Some ANGLE backends may not be as performant on certain devices which may affect render tests.
-See `chrome://flags/#use-angle` for more information on the `--use-angle` flag.
+Some devices (e.g. M1 Macs) seem to run test with significantly less failures when forcing the ANGLE backend to use OpenGL.

-To run render tests with a specfic ANGLE backend:
+To configure the ANGLE backend, you can set the `--use-angle` input value to `USE_ANGLE` in CLI like so:
 ```
 USE_ANGLE={INPUT} yarn run test-render
 ```

 Accepted inputs for `USE_ANGLE` are `metal`, `gl`, `vulkan`, `swiftshader`, and `gles`.
+See `chrome://flags/#use-angle` for more information on the `--use-angle` flag.

 ### Viewing test results